KlausBlum/LO-ly-wiki/File-formats:-bitmap-vs.-vector.md

 As a more interesting alternative, there are <code>.svg</code> files which are easily mastered by LibreOffice (not by OpenOffice - another reason to switch to LO).
 However, using this format with OLy requires two additional actions: Installing some fonts and preparing special templates.
 This task is explained on a dedicated page: [SVG requirements](https://github.com/openlilylib/LO-ly/wiki/SVG-requirements#svg-requirements).

 <code>.pdf</code> images can be imported into LibreOffice, but currently (November 2019) they are hereby converted to bitmap previews - with the quality drawbacks explained above.
 Now OLy supports calling an external converter to transform LilyPond's <code>.pdf</code> output into an <code>.svg</code> file.
 The latter can be imported into LibreOffice without further restrictions.
-If you don't mind installing such a third-party converter, this might be [the preferred option](https://github.com/openlilylib/LO-ly/wiki/Config#pdf-to-svg).
+If you don't mind installing such a third-party converter, this might be the preferred option.
+If you want to make use of it, choose "[pdf to svg]"(https://github.com/openlilylib/LO-ly/wiki/Config#pdf-to-svg) as file format.